 We also think that the new Governor of the Bank of England will unveil some quite experimental policies this year.
 He is likely to announce that the threshold for even considering a rise in interest rate is unemployment under 6.5%, rather than the 7% previously stated, to make clear that a rise in interest rates is a long way off.

 Overall, this means that UK assets will be moved by two forces – a stronger economy but also a central bank determined to keep expectations of a rate hike at bay.

 Value in bonds

 In the light of this and reflecting the rise in government bonds yields over the past two months, we think that longer maturity bonds offer reasonable value at the moment.
-Yields in the UK corporate bond market are just over 4%, compared to 3.4% in the US and just 2% in the Eurozone.
+Yields in the UK corporate bond market are just over 4%, compared to 3.4% in the US and just 2% in the eurozone (as shown in the chart below).
 While this is much lower than figures we’ve seen historically, with the outlook for low inflation globally and the Bank of England likely to continue to keep interest rates low, corporate bonds offer reasonable value in the current landscape.
-As a result, we have added more bonds to Nutmeg customers’ portfolios in early January.
+As a result, we added more bonds to Nutmeg customers’ portfolios in early January.

 On equities, we are optimistic for 2014, largely because of the positive signs of growth in the UK and US.
 We maintain considerable equity holdings in Nutmeg portfolios, especially in mid-sized companies in developed markets.

 Emerging markets are still having a torrid time and we will continue to avoid these for now, with the exception of Korea, which we regard as somewhat of a safe-haven in the spectrum of emerging markets.

 About this update: This update was filmed in January 2014 and covers figures for the full month of December 2013 unless otherwise stated.
 Data sources: Bloomberg and Macrobond.